hulkgosmash/ExfilTracer/README.md

 ![Description of the image](images/34.png)

 ### RDP Exfiltration

+**Note RDP can be somewhat unrelaibe on the linux server.
+If it locks up try rebooting the server and it may be required to disable audio settings on the RDP client**

 On the client open up the remote desktop client by opening the run dialog box and typing `mstsc`.

 ![Description of the image](images/35.png)